adamurban04/portfolio/_posts/2024-05-19-upstart-summer-research.markdown

 ## Intro

-I am delighted I got the opportunity to work on ongoing research at UL during the summer of 2024 as part of UPSTaRT (S&E Undergraduate Programme of Summer Training and Research Track).
-I applied with the support of Prof. Conor Ryan and Dr Meghana Kshiragar and the project: **"Discovering Novel Biomarkers for Pan Cancers"**.
-I also worked closely with one of my classmates James Conolly.

-In this blog post, I wrote about my experience and the outcomes of my research project.
+This summer, I had the privilege of participating in the UPSTaRT (S&E Undergraduate Programme of Summer Training and Research Track) at UL.
+With the support of Prof. Conor Ryan and Dr. Meghana Kshiragar, I contributed to the project: "Discovering Novel Biomarkers for Pan Cancers."
+I also collaborated closely with my classmate, James Conolly.
+This post details my experiences, methodologies, and outcomes from this research project.

-####  Motivation (w0-w5)
+####  Motivation

-The motivation for this project is to create a tool that provides both summary statistics and the means for identifying data bias across multiple modalities such as tabular clinical data, genomic data or image data like CT, MRI and FMRI scans.
+The primary motivation behind this project was to develop a tool capable of providing summary statistics and identifying data biases across various modalities, including tabular clinical data, genomic data, and imaging data (e.g., CT, MRI, and fMRI scans).
+Addressing data bias is critical, as it ensures the accuracy and generalizability of research findings, especially in a diverse field like cancer research.

 #### Meetings